Air Canada denies U.S. security chief's assertion that its jets have been focus of any terror plots

 Air Canada issued a strong denial that the airline had been the focus of any terrorist plot.

 “Air Canada’s policy is generally not to discuss issues of security.
-However there is not truth whatsoever in the suggestion that Air Canada may have been involved in such threats,” spokesman Peter Fitzpatrick told The Globe and Mail.
+However there is no truth whatsoever in the suggestion that Air Canada may have been involved in such threats,” spokesman Peter Fitzpatrick told The Globe and Mail.

 Mr. Kelly would not provide further details, saying the information was classified but he added that Canada and the U.S. are considered “hard targets” by terrorists because of the security measures the two countries have put in place and the seamless co-operation on the sharing of information, including on passengers.